 We ensure that appropriate provision is made for pupils who belong to vulnerable groups.
 This includes ensuring that the needs of socially disadvantaged pupils are adequately assessed and addressed.

 We also recognise that not all pupils who are socially disadvantaged are registered or qualify for free school meals.
 We acknowledge that not all pupils who qualify for FSM are at risk of underachieving academically.
 Provision for such pupils may take the form of academic or cultural enrichment.

 Pupil premium funding will be allocated following a needs analysis which will identify priority classes, groups or individuals.
 To read our policy, click here.

-These measures have had a positive impact on attainment and progress in all areas, but especially core subjects, across the school.
 Click here for more information on academic progress and our Key Stage 2 results.

 Wellington Primary School will publish details of Pupil Premium spend in an annual report online, which will be updated as national data becomes available.
 This report aims to detail how the Pupil Premium has been used within school, and its impact.